TimZoet/SOL-manual/modules/texture/texture_manager.rst

 One thing you'll notice is that the manager does not support loading image files from disk (or memory, for that matter).
 Images can only be created by providing the actual data to be copied to the image buffers.
 This is by design.
-There are many image loading libraries there with support for a large variety of image formats.
+There are many image loading libraries out there with support for a large variety of image formats.